A simple and delicious black lentil salad with soft and earthy lentils, honey roast carrots, pomegranate, and crumbled feta.

-Beluga lentils are the star of this salad recipe.
+Beluga lentils are the star of this hearty salad.
 These are a little smaller and rounder than brown and green lentils and also have a softer texture.
 Honey-roasted carrots and juicy pomegranate seeds bring sweetness that is an excellent match for the rich earthy taste of the lentils and the mild tangy taste and saltiness of the feta cheese.

 Another key selling point of this lentil salad is that it can all be prepared in the 20-30 minutes it takes to roast the carrots.
 Opt for pre-cooked lentils and pre-packaged pomegranate seeds if you are short on time or cook up dry lentils and tackle a whole pomegranate at your leisure if you prefer.
 Then it's just a case of tossing it all together and pouring on the simple 4-ingredient dressing.